folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 * This documentation shows how to upgrade to a **platform-complete** distribution of Lotus.

 * Throughout this documentation, the sample tenant "diku" will be used.
-Replace with the name of your tenant.
+Replace with the name of your tenant, as appropriate.

 ## System requirements